Skip to main content

 Course Policies

-These course policies define the expectations, responsibilities, and professional standards for CIS 4398.
+These course policies define the expectations, responsibilities, and professional standards for CIS 4398 & CIS 4396.
 They are designed to mirror industry norms and to support effective collaboration in a team-based capstone environment.

 These policies apply in addition to Temple University policies listed on the next page.